Ryamen861/SpinTheAtom/README.md

 # How it works
 The youngest person goes first.
 Roll a dice.
 Enter that into the text entry.
 Spin the spinner on the game board.
-If you get "hard", type in "H".
-If you get "medium", type in "M".
-If you get "easy", type in "E".
+Type in the first letter of the difficulty.
+For example, if you get "medium", type in "m" or "M".
 If you get it right, you get points based on the difficulty.
 E = 1, M = 2, H = 3.
 If you don't get it right, you don't get any points.
 The first one to 15 points wins!